-Launched on April 3, 1944, by the California Shipbuilding Company, the SS Panama Victory was to set sail just 27 days later, on the 30th of May.
-Outfitted for war on Terminal Island, she will head to SE Asia in support of the Pacific campaign as a cargo transport.
-After a series of supply runs to Guadalcanal, the SS Panama Victory saw action during the Battle of Lingayen Gulf, coming under attack on January 12, 1945 while engaged in transferring war materiel to landing ships.
+The SS Panama Victory set sail in 1944.
+Outfitted for the war on Terminal Island, this Victory ship headed to SE Asia in support of the Pacific campaign as a cargo transport ship.
+After a series of supply runs to Guadalcanal, the SS Panama Victory took part in operations during the Battle of Lingayen Gulf, where she suffered an attack on January 12, 1945.
 After WWII, she was sold to the Holland American Line and renamed Amsteldijk.
-The Dutch operator kept her until 1968, when she is acquired by Progressive Mariner S.A. from Panama.
-Her final faith will mirror that of many early-production Victory ships, being scrapped in Taiwan in 1973.
+Her final faith mirrored that of many Victory ships, as this vessel too was scrapped in Taiwan in 1973.

 Unfortunately, asbestos-containing materials were found in virtually all the compartments of the ship, but it was most heavily used in heat-sensitive areas such as the engine room, the propulsion room, and the boiler room.
 While asbestos was a great insulator, it posed great hazards to human health.
 This mineral is a known carcinogen that produces irreparable lung damage if inhaled and it can lead to life-threatening diseases such as lung cancer or mesothelioma, even up to 50 years after the actual exposure.
 Navy veterans that got sick due to on-duty exposure to the cancer-causing material are eligible for free health care, disability compensation, and other VA benefits.